Ready, Set, Cereal!

 Besides winning some dubious prizes like AWS credits and all the leftover cereal, we were given our very own lawyer.
 His name was Bosley (still is but it was then too) and he had graciously donated an incorporation package to the winners.
 Since it seemed to make more sense to become a company than not to, we became Rocket Dept. And I went very quickly from mostly strangers with this team to business partners and almost family.

-Afterwards we polished up our machine and took it to Maker Faire in San Mateo (a giant nerd event pulling in around 180,000 people) where we spent 3-4 days talking and laughing until we lost our voices.
+Afterwards, we polished up our machine and took it to Maker Faire in San Mateo (a giant nerd event pulling in around 180,000 people) where we spent 3-4 days talking and laughing until we lost our voices.
 At one point I chatted with an engineer looking guy in a SpaceX shirt for 15-20 minutes before finally asking what he did at SpaceX.
 He responded "nothing really, I'm on the board."
-Turned out he was a billionaire who builds rockets on the weekends, funds all of Elon Musk's crazy ideas and drives around in the first Model S to ever come off the line.
+Turned out he was a billionaire who builds rockets on the weekends, funds many of Elon Musk's crazy ideas and drives around in the first Model S to ever come off the line.
 Topping the weekend off, they pinned a Maker Faire Editor's Choice Ribbon on our beautiful, ridiculous machine.